MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Update-MgEntitlementManagementAccessPackageAssignmentRequest.md

       - `[StartDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 In PIM, when the  eligible or active assignment becomes active.
   - `[AccessPackageAssignmentResourceRoles <IMicrosoftGraphAccessPackageAssignmentResourceRole[]>]`: The resource roles delivered to the target user for this assignment.
 Read-only.
 Nullable.
     - `[Id <String>]`:
-    - `[AccessPackageAssignments <IMicrosoftGraphAccessPackageAssignment[]>]`: The access package assignments resulting in this role assignment.
+    - `[AccessPackageAssignments <IMicrosoftGraphAccessPackageAssignment1[]>]`: The access package assignments resulting in this role assignment.
 Read-only.
 Nullable.
     - `[AccessPackageResourceRole <IMicrosoftGraphAccessPackageResourceRole>]`: accessPackageResourceRole
     - `[AccessPackageResourceScope <IMicrosoftGraphAccessPackageResourceScope>]`: accessPackageResourceScope
-    - `[AccessPackageSubject <IMicrosoftGraphAccessPackageSubject>]`: accessPackageSubject
+    - `[AccessPackageSubject <IMicrosoftGraphAccessPackageSubject1>]`: accessPackageSubject
     - `[OriginId <String>]`: A unique identifier relative to the origin system, corresponding to the originId property of the accessPackageResourceRole.
     - `[OriginSystem <String>]`: The system where the role assignment is to be created or has been created for an access package assignment, such as SharePointOnline, AadGroup or AadApplication, corresponding to the originSystem property of the accessPackageResourceRole.
     - `[Status <String>]`: The value is PendingFulfillment when the access package assignment has not yet been delivered to the origin system, and Fulfilled when the access package assignment has been delivered to the origin system.